dotnet/docs/docs/csharp/language-reference/operators/null-coalescing-operator.md

 # ?? and ??= operators - the null-coalescing operators

 <!--
   Note: All the remaining acrolinx issues in this article are because of the `??` and `??=` operator.
-Acrolinx believes it's a mispelling of the ? mark.
+Acrolinx believes it's a misspelling of the ? mark.
 -->

 The null-coalescing operator `??` returns the value of its left-hand operand if it isn't `null`; otherwise, it evaluates the right-hand operand and returns its result.
 The `??` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.
 The null-coalescing assignment operator `??=` assigns the value of its right-hand operand to its left-hand operand only if the left-hand operand evaluates to `null`.
 The `??=` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.